Aidan Hutchinson

 Aidan Joseph Bernardi Hutchinson (born August 9, 2000) is an American professional football defensive end for the Detroit Lions of the National Football League (NFL).
-Hutchinson was a unanimous All-American playing college football for the Michigan Wolverines, and the runner-up for the Heisman Trophy in 2021.
-He was selected with the second overall pick in the 2022 NFL draft by the Detroit Lions, and named to the All-Rookie Team in 2022.
-Hutchinson was voted to his first Pro Bowl in 2023.
+He was a unanimous All-American playing college football for the Michigan Wolverines, and the runner-up for the Heisman Trophy in 2021.
+Hutchinson was selected with the second overall pick by the Lions in the first round of the 2022 NFL draft, and named to the All-Rookie Team.
+He was selected to the Pro Bowl in 2023 and 2025, and made his first All-Pro with a second-team selection in 2025.

 Early life

 Hutchinson was born on August 9, 2000, in Plymouth, Michigan.
 He attended Divine Child High School in Dearborn, Michigan, where he played defensive end, tight end, offensive line, and long snapper.
 He played in the 2018 U.S. Army All-American Game and had two sacks.
 Hutchinson committed to play college football at the University of Michigan.